indented-automation/Indented.Net.Dns/Indented.Net.Dns/help/Get-Dns.md

 ```

 ### -IPv6
-Force the use of IPv6 for queries, if this parameter is set and the Server is set to a name (e.g.
+Force the use of IPv6 for queries, if this parameter is set and the ComputerName is set to a name (e.g.
 ns1.domain.example), Get-Dns will attempt to locate an AAAA record for the server.

 ```yaml